Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ The genius-idiot rollercoaster

-They argue every solo entrepreneur rides the same emotional loop.
+Their take: every solo entrepreneur rides the same emotional loop.

-Their argument: both the high and the low are lying to you.
+And get this — both the high and the low are lying to you.

 The skill isn't picking a bigger niche.

-It's coaching yourself through the dip — hanging on instead of quitting.
+It's coaching yourself through the dip.

 🚗 The steps